allendemoura/predictor-react/README.md

 The `PoolBets` component dynamically updates and reacts to user interactions, such as bet placement and hover actions, providing an engaging and user-friendly experience.

-For a more comprehensive understanding of the component's implementation, please refer to the source code located in your project's `src/` directory.
+For a more comprehensive understanding of the component's implementation, please refer to the source code located in the project's `src/` directory.

 ## Leaderboard Component

-The `Leaderboard` component provides users with a view of the top users ranked by their balance within your Prediction Market Betting web application.
+The `Leaderboard` component provides users with a view of the top users ranked by their balance within the Prediction Market Betting web application.
 It also offers insights into the user's own performance in comparison to other bettors.

 ## Contributing